google/docsy/userguide/content/en/docs/adding-content/navigation.md

 With the compact menu (`.ui.sidebar_menu_compact = true`), only the current page's ancestors, siblings and direct descendants are shown.
 You can use the optional parameter `.ui.ul_show` to set a desired menu depth to always be visible.
 For example, with `.ui.ul_show = 1` the first menu level is always displayed.

-The number of sidebar entries shown per section can be configured using the `.ui.sidebar_menu_truncate` parameter.
-The default limit is 50.
+The number of sidebar entries shown per section can be configured using the `.ui.sidebar_menu_truncate` parameter (default: 50).

 As well as the completely expanded and compact menu options, you can also create a foldable menu by setting the site parameter `ui.sidebar_menu_foldable = true` in `hugo.toml`.
 The foldable menu lets users expand and collapse menu sections by toggling arrow icons beside the section parents in the menu.